 Our oil spill science outreach team works to share science at a state, regional, and national level.
-Left to right, Missy Partyka, Tara Skelton, Steve Sempier, Emily Maung-Douglass, Monica Wilson, and Chris Hale.
+Left to right, Missy Partyka, Tara Skelton, Steve Sempier, Emily Maung-Douglass, and Monica Wilson.

 The Gulf of Mexico Research Initiative (GoMRI) was established by a $500 million commitment from BP in response to the 2010 Deepwater Horizon oil spill.
 The 10-year research program aims to mitigate the impacts of hydrocarbon pollution and stressors on the marine environment and public health from the spill, as well as improve society’s understanding of oil spill issues.
 GoMRI provides support to the Sea Grant programs of the Gulf of Mexico (Florida, Mississippi-Alabama, Louisiana and Texas) for an extension and outreach effort to increase the use of oil spill science by people whose livelihoods depend on a healthy Gulf.
 This is a new model of a private entity engaging with the four Sea Grant programs in the Gulf of Mexico to develop a regional outreach program.

 Giving a Sea Grant talk?
 Click the below image for tips on how best to share your science with our audiences.

 Archived oil spill information